Updated November 2025

 The Columbia River Gorge is a stunning place to explore all year, but it is a truly magical place to visit during Oregon in winter!

-Here, you can visit frozen Columbia River Gorge waterfalls (depending on if the trails are open).
+Here, you can visit frozen Columbia River Gorge waterfalls (trail dependent – bring your microspikes!).
 You can also drive the historic Columbia River Highway and enjoy the out-of-this-world scenery!

 Hikes in the Columbia River Gorge are a little limited in the winter (it’s a little too icy!) but drive-up waterfalls on the Old Historic Highway are easy stops to take.